Recording Guitar

 - Only two input channels

-An audio-in port has two channels.
-You can record one stereo input, or two mono inputs.
+An audio-in port has (at most) two channels.
+The best you can hope for is one stereo input, or two mono inputs.
 This is not a problem if all you wish to record is your guitar or two mono devices.
 If you want to add other instruments, or voice, you may need more.

 If you're unhappy with the sound quality from this method, try Method Two for recording guitar, the Powered Audio-In Connection.